InfoSecInnovations/project-fantastic/server/src/help/actions.md

 - combine: combine the results of parsing each item of the `combine` array into one string.
 - date: convert the field with this name from PowerShell `Date(int)` format to `{date: number}` (which the client will display as a formatted date string).
 - key_value_string: parses a string in `"key1=value1,key2=value2"` format and returns the value corresponding to the specified key.
 For example: `{"key_value_string": "Name"}` returns `"sebovzeoueb"` for the string `Domain="DESKTOP-PBNIV5R",Name="sebovzeoueb"`.

+### Object structure

+- `label` : uses output parsing to get the value, this will show up as the title of the action results in the client.
+- `data` : an array of text fields displayed below the label.
+The items use output parsing.
+- `followups` : an array of functions which can be called as a result of running this one.
+These will display as buttons if the user has the necessary permissions to run them, or plain text if not.
+Each followup has the following fields:
+  - `function` : the function from this action that will run when clicking the button.
+  - `data` : the parameters which will be used by the followup's command (see the `command` field example above).
+These use output parsing to populate the values.
+  - `enabled` : The text on the button will read "Enabled" if the parsed value is true, and "Disabled" if not, and the button uses a special class to visually show this state.
+  - `label` : Use output parsing to generate the text displayed on the button.
+The followup object should either use this field or the `enabled` field to generate the button text.